jbcoe/polymorphic_value/draft.md

 The resource management performed by `polymorphic_value` - copying and destruction of the managed object - can be customized by supplying a _copier_ and _deleter_.
 If no copier or deleter is supplied then a default copier or deleter will be used.

 The default deleter is already defined by the standard library and used by `unique_ptr`.

 We define the default copier in technical specifications below.

-## Custom allocators
+## Allocator Support

-Custom allocators are not explicitly supported by `polymorphic_value`.
-Additional constructor(s) along with custom copiers and deleters can be added to support custom allocators.
-The specification the the additional constructors and copiers would depend on whether the allocator is to be used for only internal use or for allocation of the managed object too.
+The design of `polymorphic_value` is similar to that of `std::any` which does not have support for allocators.

+`polymorphic_value`, like `std::any` and `std::function` is implemented in
+terms of type-erasure.
+There are technical issues with storing an allocator in a type-erased context and recovering it later for allocations needed during copy assignment [P0302r1].

+Until such technical obstacles can be overcome, `polymorphic_value` will follow the design of `std::any` and `std::function` (post C++17)  and will not support allocators.

 ## Design changes from `cloned_ptr`